-So, without further adieu, here’s how you can make your trust pruners sharp, squeaky clean, and most importantly, bacteria-free.
+So, without further ado, here’s how you can make your trusty pruners sharp, squeaky clean, and most importantly, bacteria-free.

 Disclosure:It is important you understand that we may receive commissions when you click our links and make purchases.
 However, this does not impact our reviews and comparisons.
 All opinions are our own we pride ourselves on keeping our articles fair and balanced.
 For more info see our disclosure statement.